 Jindal: No, only a couple of Sunday news show appearances since 2012 election.

 Paul: Leader of the chattering pack with more than a dozen Sunday talk show appearances since 2012 election.
+Fast out of the 2014 gate with Jan.
+5 appearance on ABC.
 Frequent guest on news networks, especially Fox.

 Perry: Might be picking up pace.
 Only a few Sunday talk show appearances since the election.
 Debated Obama's health care law with O'Malley on Crossfire" in September.

 Rubio: Yes.
+"Face the Nation on CBS in January 2014.
 Blanketed all five Sunday news shows one day in April 2013, before he dropped the subject of immigration, and several other appearances since.
 Frequent guest on news networks.

 Ryan: A half-dozen Sunday news show appearances since 2012 election.
 Occasional guest on network news.